dcunited001/dcunited001.github.io/_posts/2016-06-24-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 ---
-title: "I'm Not Religious, I'm Spiritual: A Lighhouse in a Storm"
+title: "I'm Not Religious, I'm Spiritual: A Lighthouse in a Storm"
 categories: blog
 tags: "anthropology religion sociology psychology"
 headline: "Indispensible Foundations to Mercurial Cultural Deconstruction"